Gap Year Days 308 – 322

 The next day was mostly spent in our hotel, gingerly moving around as the soreness really kicked in.
 MacKenzie and I spent some time in the pool, even if I was worried about how I was going to climb up the ladder to get out again.
 We read and relaxed and reflected, still in awe of what we had managed to achieve.

-Our legs were still sore the next day as we jumped on a plane back to Kuala Lumpur.
+Our legs were still sore the next day as we jumped on a plane back to Kuala Lumpur on the Malaysia peninsula.
 We could barely carry our bags, so we again used Grab to get taken directly to our accommodation.
 We had stayed here before, but of course this time we had the misfortune to have been allocated a room on the fourth floor – with no lift!
 It was a long, slow walk up the stairs, and every time we went up or down them over the next couple of days it was not fun!
 I guess those few stairs helped to get our legs moving again though, so it was probably a good thing.

 Over our three days in Kuala Lumpur we took it fairly easy.
-One of our tasks here was to find some winter clothes that we would need as soon as we got back to Europe.
+One of our tasks here was to find some winter clothes that we would need as soon as we got back to Europe when we leave Malaysia.
 We had timed MacKenzie’s trip so that she could take all our warm weather clothes back to Australia with her.
 Finding winter clothes in Kuala Lumpur is not exactly easy though.
 Uniqlo was our saviour, and we were able to get thermal layers there, and a few more warmer items too.
 We also spent some time hunting down shoes.
 Simon found a pair that would do nicely, but I couldn’t find anything I loved enough to spend the crazy amounts that they seemed to be wanting for them.
 I got on the plane with my daggy old hiking boots and my flip flops, neither of which were going to be any good in the snow.

 One of the days in KL we decided to try out the hop on, hop off bus.
 We weren’t up for much walking, and it always seemed that when we were here we stayed around the same Bukit Bintang/KL City Centre areas, and this would at least let us see some of the other parts of the city.